 - Aroma: Rub or crush the spice or herb in your hand.
 If the aroma is weak, it is time to replace it.

 - Taste: Give the herb or spice a simple taste test.
 If it lacks flavor, it is past its prime.

 These Lemon Yogurt Poppy Seed Muffins are full of flavor and are extra moist from the addition of greek yogurt.
 The poppy seeds give the muffins that classic polka dot appearance and the kids just love them.

-They are made in one big bowl and store wonderfully for up to five days at room temperature.
-They also make a great grab and go breakfast with a big cup of coffee!
+They are made in one big bowl and store wonderfully for up to 5 days at room temperature.
+And they make a great grab and go breakfast with a big cup of coffee!